Corei13/recruit-interview/README.md

 ## Setting up
-1. Fork this repository to your personal github account
+1. Host this repository in your personal github account with name **recruit-interview**
 2. Send us the link of your github repository in slack
 3. Run following command to install dependencies
     ```bash